It's time to plan your adventure! Explore below for information and recommendations to make your trip here amazing!

 We have some of the darkest skies in California.
 Venture outside to stargaze or join one of our programs.
 If you're up for an adventure, hike Moro Rock under the light of a full moon.

-Enjoy a yoga class , meditation session, or sign up for a wellness retreat at The Canopy yoga studio on property (reopened as of March 1, 2021)
+Enjoy a yoga class , meditation session, or sign up for a wellness retreat at The Canopy yoga studio on property (Check the class schedule or request a private session)

 Schedule a massage in a private massage room right here at The Canopy.